atoft/cpp-learning/lesson1/readme.md

 `main.cpp`.
 This file is always the start of your C++ program and will contain a `main()` function which is where execution of your program begins.

-We'll give the whole program below and then explain some of its parts later.
+We'll give the whole program below and then explain more of its parts in future lessons.

 _The source code for each lesson is in the subfolder `src`._